Why did my website disappear from Google?

-You’re not paying to get ranked there (unless you have a PPC campaign) and unless Google feels you’re bringing value to its visitors than you’re out.
+You’re not paying to get ranked there (unless you have a PPC campaign) and unless Google feels you’re bringing value to its visitors, then you’re out.

-However, also note that this doesn’t mean you’re out for good either.
+However, also note this doesn’t mean you’re out for good either.

 Your post may go back up in a few days/weeks.
 Search engines do these changes sometimes to test the results and the way they present rankings.

-If you publish the best possible content and you do not try any SEO” black hat methods” than you’re on Google’s good side and as long as you keep it that way, don’t stress it too much.
+If you publish the best possible content and do not try any SEO black hat methods, you should remain on Google’s good side and as long as you keep it that way, don’t stress it too much.

 - Don’t go changing meta tags and experimenting with your descriptions.